ftl-mv-translation/ftl-mv-translation/docs/drill-for-locale-updates.md

 ## The drill for repo edits on `locale/` directory.

 This doc is for the administrators of Weblate and this repository.
-Following these steps will ensure there's no errors on Weblate when you're pushing changes from the repository.
-Some might seem overkill, but given the experience I can confindently say they are nonetheless necessity.
+Following these steps will ensure there's no errors on Weblate when you're pushing changes or merging PRs from the repository.
+Some might seem overkill, but given the experience I can confindently say they are nonetheless necessary.

-Exceptions:
+Exceptions to these steps:
 * If the changes don't involve `locale/` directory at all, you may freely push or merge PRs without problem.
   Weblate doesn't really care for them as long as it can rebase its local repo.
 * If you're not editing but creating only new files in `locale/`, it also doesn't matter because Weblate may pick